Coronavirus vaccine rollout in Bury

 - Book an appointment at one of our local vaccination clinics.

 - Get your Covid-19 vaccination at one of our walk-in clinics (check this page for dates of upcoming clinics and details of the Fairfield Hospital vaccination hub)

 - Use the NHS National Booking Service or call 119.

 More information about priority groups is available at gov.uk:

 - Joint Commission on Vaccination and Immunisation: Advice on priority groups for COVIDS-19 vaccination

 Second dose vaccinations

-The second dose of the vaccine is given at 11 weeks after the first dose, and you will be contacted by letter, phone or text message to book an appointment when the time is right.
-If you haven't been contacted by week 10 after your first dose, please contact your GP Practice.
+You will be contacted by letter, phone or text message to book an appointment when the time is right.
+If you haven't been contacted by the week before the date your second dose is due, please contact your GP Practice.

 There is no reason to expect that the second dose will be less effective if administered beyond 12 weeks, and the current guidance is that if the course of vaccinations is interrupted or delayed, it should be resumed as soon as possible, but does not need to be restarted.

 Where will I receive the vaccination?